 Peter: Quagmire and I'll help you bring this guy to justice!

 Quagmire: Peter, what'd I say about you volunteering me for shit?

 Regular Show, "The Last Laserdisc Player": In their pre-fight speech, the Guardians of Obsolete Formats essentially do this by declaring that Mordecai, Rigby, Muscle Man and High-Five Ghost would rather die than give up the last laserdisc without even asking for their input.

-"Volun-told" is also current slang in the Royal Canadian Mounted Police, and is spreading to Canadians in civilian life.
+"being volun-told" is common in the US military, Royal Canadian Mounted Police, and Canadians in civilian life.

 In the Soviet Union, there was a saying, "Collectivization is a voluntary affair" (original full version: "collectivization is a voluntary affair, choose to opt in or get shot"), which was in essence used as a trope name back before anyone had ever heard of tropes.
 In fact, so many assignments that were de jure voluntary were de facto obligatory, to the point of inspiring tongue-in-cheek oxymoronic terms like "voluntary obligation".